Personal data protection – privacy statement

 If we are processing personal data outside the EU/EEA we take additional steps to protect personal privacy by only transmitting personal data to parties that: receive and process data in a country that is previously recognised by the European Commission to provide an adequate level of data protection, are subject to or have signed a data processor agreement containing standard contractual clauses for data transfers between EU and non-EU countries or similar provisions, or that have prior certification through the EU-U.S. Privacy Shield Framework.

 We check that those parties with which we share personal data process the data in accordance with the statutory framework and the purpose of the data sharing.

-When processing data we are first, among other things, obligated to:
+When processing data we are first, among other things, obliged to:

-- have a reasonable, necessary purpose for the activity
+- have a reasonable, necessary purpose for the processing

 - ensure a fair and lawful basis for data processing

-- provide information about the activity that is concise, transparent, intelligible and easily accessible;
+- provide information about the processing activity that is concise, transparent, intelligible and easily accessible;

 - create a framework that enables registered individuals to exercise their rights;